illfamed/FirstSymfonyApp/README.md

-#Symphart
+# Symphart
-This is a very basic Symfony app with CRUD functionality.
+This is my first Symfony app with a very basic Symfony app with CRUD functionality.

 To use the only thing needed to be done is change the "db_user", "db_password", "db_name" in the .env file in the root folder.